rem00te/rem00te/README.md

 </h3>

 <h2 align="center">
-new learning software developer 💻, Photographer 📸, and Designer 🎨!
+New student 💻, Photographer 📸 and Designer 🎨!
 </h2>

 learning to write a few lines of code.
 He's a regular person who takes pictures every once in a while.
 A college dropout software developer who is passionate about learning and pursuing education.